 Filling contraction joints before epoxy coatings

 When the time comes to paint or epoxy coat the garage floor, many people want to fill their contraction joints in order to have a seamless looking floor.
-So, is it advisable to do?
+So, is this advisable to do?
 Well the answer depends on what material you use.

 The reason for this is because you have a solid seamless coating which does not flex (epoxy) that is bonded to both sides of a jointed surface (concrete) that can move.
 As a result, you can create a break in the surface of the epoxy right above these joints if they are filled.